I think a lot of people see how much money we make and immediately think, “What does a blogger do?”

 Most people are somewhat familiar with the online world these days and they know what a basic website looks like.

-But you’ve probably noticed that terms “blogger” and “blogging” are starting to pop up a lot more lately, especially if you spend a good amount of time on Pinterest.
+But you’ve probably noticed that terms “blogger” and “blogging” are starting to pop up a lot more lately and are getting curious.

 So, how did we do it?